Updated July 29, 2019

 #6 – What rules will you put in place?

-#7 – How will you fund the group?
+#7 – How will you fund the Meetup group?

-On Meetup.com, organizers pay a fee every six months, slightly more if they elect to pay monthly instead of for the entire six month period.
-In exchange, the group is promoted to the entire network of Meetup.com members as well as Google and the group sites include a nice selection of tools to manage the group and membership.
+On Meetup.com, organizers pay a fee based on the size of the group and the billing period the organizer has selected.
+In exchange, the group is visible to the entire network of Meetup.com members as well as Google.
+The group sites include a nice selection of tools to manage the group and membership.
 In addition to the dues, you might find other expenses such as reservation fees for various locations, refreshment costs for meetings, etc..
 The more money you have in your budget, the more your group can do.
 You’re also not out of line if you decide that you’d like to make a profit from a class or other activity where you’re providing something of value to others.

 Another way to fund a group is to get sponsors.
 These could be companies or organizations within your local community who are willing to donate money or items to support your group in exchange for promotion or other considerations.
 You could also get online sponsors.
 Companies like Google, Amazon.com and others have affiliate programs where you post their ads and links on your site and get a commission for each click or purchase from those links, depending on the program.
 Commission Junction is one place to find other affiliate programs that would be popular with your members.
 If you have enough members and are diligent about displaying the sponsor links and reminding your members to shop through the sponsors, you can cover your Meetup.com costs while keeping the group free for your members and maybe make some extra money.